sofiawallq/awesome_aussies/README.md

 Possible additional pages
 For this website to be of actual use to a user that is about to purschase a new dog, a page filled with links to different types of kennels would be a good idea som that the user can navigate further once the current webpage has filled it’s purpose.
 Another useful feature would have been to

+If the time weren’t as limited I think it would have been good to create a entire new page about this in the menu to the user to chose from, but that would have made the project a little to big for the time at hand since it requres a lot of research and collecting info and data from a lot of external sources.

 ## Testing